AntonMoustache/handbooks/developers-handbook.md

 important that these guidelines are considered the baseline for new products and services.
 Deciding against any of these practices should be discussed with your team first.
-Similairly, if a project grows big enough to warrant new workflows, technologies or systems, please disccuss it with your team first.
+Similairly, if a project grows big enough to warrant new workflows, technologies or systems, please discuss it with your team first.

 Changes and suggestions are welcome!
 Please do send a [pull request](https://github.com/we-are-next/readme/pulls) or [create an